 The Local by Joey Hearthstone (2022)

-The East Texas town of Marshall is a place revered by patent lawyers for the court’s adherence to speedy jury trails and massive punitive payouts.
+The East Texas town of Marshall is a place revered by patent lawyers for the court’s “rocket docket:” (speedy jury trails with massive payouts).
+Marshall is flooded with patent lawyers, and one of the best is James Euchre.

+Euchre’s new client is Amir Zawar, a firebrand CEO defending a software patent infringement.
 Later that night, the judge is found murdered in the courthouse parking lot.
-All signs point to Zawar, a wealthy Pakistani-American businessman who stands accused of killing a powerful white Federal judge in a small Texas town.
+All signs point to Zawar, who threatened the judge in court.

 Check out my review of The Local here!